Port Eads, Louisiana

 Port Eads is a populated place at the southern tip of the Mississippi River, also known as South Pass, in Plaquemines Parish, Louisiana, United States.
-The Mississippi River in the 100-mile-plus stretch between the Port of New Orleans and the Gulf of Mexico frequently suffered from silting up of its outlets, stranding ships, or making parts of the river unnavigable for a period of time.
-The port was renamed in honor of James Buchanan Eads whose design for the south pass of the Mississippi River solved this problem.
 It was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1982.

 History

 Eads south pass navigation works

 The Mississippi River in the 100-mile-plus stretch between the Port of New Orleans and the Gulf of Mexico frequently suffered from silting up of its outlets, stranding ships, or making parts of the river unnavigable for a period of time.
 Starting in 1876, James Buchanan Eads (1820–1887) solved the problem with a wooden jetty system that narrowed the main outlet of the river.
 This caused the river to speed up and cut its channel deeper, so allowing year-round navigation and safe access to the river for large steamers.
 In the twenty years following the completion of the jetties, trade at New Orleans doubled.
 Eads was thus honored by having the port at South Pass named after him.

 Eads' design for the jetties of the south pass of the Mississippi River was also designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1982.